Yams2003/Dragon-Graphics/README.md

 * fill bucket tool that highlights the algorithms of Breadth-First Search and Depth-First Search
 * a walkthrough tutorial that allows users to step through and back and visit each of the concepts

+## Inspiration
+We were motivated by our professor Dr. Brian Stuart and his passionate lectures.
+We decided to incorporate his lecture about computer graphics from his Intro to Computer Science class, and demonstrate it to students at a high school level to get an introductory level understanding of the topic.

 ## Setup